 Don’t Let Leaky Excess Milk Go to Waste

 This isn’t a problem I’ve had yet, but my sister warned me that sometimes your opposite breast will let down and leak a lot of milk while feeding your baby.
 Rather than letting all of that milk go to waste you can use a Haakaa Silicone Breast Pump (Amazon affiliate link) to catch it!

 The Haakaa can fit inside of your nursing bra and can be squeezed if you want to express more milk.
 You can do this while feeding your baby, and then store the milk in the fridge or freezer for later.

 Freezing Your Breast Milk

 When it comes time to freeze your precious supply of milk, you’ll need clean and safe bags to store them in.
-The Lansinoh Breastmilk Storage Bags are hygenic and very easy to use.
+The Lansinoh Breastmilk Storage Bags (Amazon affiliate link) are hygenic and very easy to use.